Muzry/MChat_Server/README.md

 ---
 This repo is coding for simulating Wechat_Server with Java.
-It will implement fllowing functions:
+This projecet will implement following functions:

 - [ ] Register
 - [ ] Login